Analyzing Lotus Technology (LOT) and Its Rivals

 About Lotus Technology

-Lotus Technology Inc. engagers in the design, development, and sale of sports luxury lifestyle battery electric vehicles.
-It offers electric sports car models, including Eletre and Emeya.
-The company is based in Shanghai, China.
+Lotus Technology Inc. engages in the design, development, and sale of battery electric lifestyle vehicles worldwide.
+It also distributes sports cars.
+The company sells its products under the Lotus brand.
+Lotus Technology Inc. is based in Shanghai, China.

 Receive News & Ratings for Lotus Technology Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Lotus Technology and related companies with MarketBeat.com's FREE daily email newsletter.